ForsakenX/forsaken-libs-mingw32/README.md

 # Libraries required to build Forsaken with mingw32

-This folder contains all prebuilt shared/static libraries ready to go and header files.
+This folder contains all required win32 libraries ready to go.

-The src folder contains all the sources.

-  Note that this project will eventually be merged into https://github.com/ForsakenX/forsaken-libs which builds everything from scrach using patch files.

-## General procedure to rebuild is:
+The plan is to eventually merge it into the other forsaken-libs folder.

+# Rebuilding

+Everything is already built and ready to go so there is no need to rebuild.

+In the event that you want to rebuild you can follow this as a general guide:

 ```shell
 autoreconf -vfi